Masters/ Post-Masters Programs - Family Nurse Practitioner

 The Family Nurse Practitioner concentration focuses upon the theoretical and scientific bases for the diagnosis and treatment of common illness, as well as health teaching, counseling and preventive services.
 Emphasis is placed upon advanced clinical skills, including history-taking and physical examination, health screening, management of common illness, and techniques of prevention and risk reduction.

-The graduate nursing program includes core courses which focus upon theoretical and conceptual foundations of nursing practice, research, leadership and issues in professional nursing.
-These courses include content basic to all nursing specialties.
-Courses in the Family Nurse Practitioner option focuses upon the theory and practice of family nursing in primary (and some secondary) care settings.
-Students have a three-semester clinical preceptorship with a primary care provider.
-Content includes assessment of the health needs and risks of all family members, family theories, legal, ethical, economic and professional issues pertinent to nurse practitioners.
+The graduate nursing program includes core courses which focus on theoretical/ conceptual foundations, evidence based nursing practice, leadership and policy/advocacy issues in professional nursing.
+The Family Nurse Practitioner courses focus on the theory and practice of family nursing in primary (and some secondary) care settings.
+Students have a four-semester clinical preceptorship with a primary care provider.
+The maority of the programs coursework is web-based and students need to be competent in using a computer and the internet.

-The SSU Family Nurse Practitioner option meets criteria specified in Section 1484, Title XVI of the California Administrative Code and is fully approved by the California BRN and the National League for Nursing.
+The SSU Family Nurse Practitioner option meets criteria specified in Section 1484, Title XVI of the California Administrative Code and is fully approved by the California BRN and the ACEN Accreditation.
 Graduates are eligible for and encouraged to seek national certification by taking either the American Nurses Credentialing Center (ANCC) FNP exam or the American Academy of Nurse Practitioner (AANP) exam.